Fernando Cheung: National Security Law and resignation

 In July 2020, after the introduction of the Hong Kong national security law in the city on 30 June 2020, Cheung said on a programme by public broadcaster RTHK that the law had turned Hong Kong from an international city into an ordinary Chinese city overnight, and that he expected an exodus of professionals and young people.
 He warned the Chinese Communist Party against trying to impose travel restrictions on the city's residents, saying that this would only increase discontent, and against restricting access to the internet, as this would only destabilize social and economic conditions in the city.

 On 11 November 2020, 15 democratic lawmakers including Cheung resigned en masse in protest of a decision made by the central government in Beijing the same day, authorizing the Hong Kong government to dismiss politicians who were deemed to be a threat under the national security law.
 Cheung said that the initial dismissals, which had concerned four democrats, "signifie[d] that the Chinese Communist Party is willing to break laws and rules to eradicate the opposition", and that even if the other democrats had remained in the Legislative Council, the loss of the votes meant that they could have been impeached one by one.

 Arrest and conviction on LegCo contempt charge

 Cheung was arrested on 1 November 2020, along with six other democrats, in connection with a melee that had broken out in the LegCo on 8 May 2020 when Starry Lee, chair of the LegCo House Committee, commenced a meeting of the Committee after extended stalling tactics of the pan-democratic camp over the previous months.
 Cheung had repeatedly chanted "Starry Lee abused her powers" in front of her.
 He pleaded guilty to a contempt charge but not wrongdoing, saying that his persecution had been politically motivated.
 He was sentenced to three weeks jail on 4 February 2022, the first such conviction since indirect LegCo elections were introduced in 1985.
 As of 3 May 2022, Cheung is reported to have arrived in Toronto with his family.
+When Amnesty International opened its Hong Kong Overseas office in April 2025, after the organization had pulled out of the city in 2021, Cheung became one of its board members, and acted as the office's spokesperson in June 2025.